chipway/rng_conflict/README.md

 # Installation

-Make sure you are running RNG 8.x-1.0-rc4 or later (not released as of this writing).
-Otherwise run RNG -dev release if 8.x-1.0-rc4 is not out yet.
+Make sure you are running RNG 8.x-1.0-rc4 or later.

 # Configuration

- 1. Go to `rng_conflict.module`, change values `['field_date', 'field_track']`
+ 1. Go to Administration » Structure » Event types
-    to whatever combination of fields you like.
-Make sure the values are field IDs.
- 2. Go to `ConflictForm.php`, do the same with `['field_date', 'field_track']`
-    as previously mentioned.
+ 2. Select fields used to calculate similar (conflicting) events.
  3. Go to the 'Conflicts' tab located inside an event to see conflicting events.
-    Registrants will be prevented from registering for the viewed event, and the events listed on the 'Conflicts' tab.
+    Registrants will be prevented from registering for the viewed event if they are also registered for the listed events.